swlaschin/Railway-Oriented-Programming-Example/readme.md

 That is, it should not be possible to instantiate an invalid `Customer` object by any means.
 Nothing to do with DTOs at all.

-So now we have to keep the business rules in the domain synchronized with the DTO attributes, and we are doing validation in two places.
+So now we have to keep the domain-level validation rules synchronized with the DTO attributes, and we are doing validation in two places.
 It would be nice not to have to do that.

 **F# version**

 In the F# version, the validation is not a separate step, but a core part of the definition of the domain object.
-We literally cannot create a customer with missing first name, because the type system will not allow it.
+We literally cannot create a customer with a missing first name, because the type system will not allow it.

 When this approach is used, the DTO does not need any special validation at all.
 The creation of the customer itself